-The classes meet one night a week with cohorts of 12-20 adults; the night remains the same for the entire program.
+The classes meet one night a week with cohorts of 12-20 adults.
+The night remains the same for the entire program.
 The students stay together as a cohesive group throughout the program.
-Each class works like a seminar with an experienced professor facilitating a practical exchange of experiences and ideas to raise the level of learning to focus on application and use of the learning in new ways.
+Each class works like a seminar with an experienced professor facilitating a practical exchange of experiences and ideas to raise the level of learning from the texts and learning assignments to focus on application and use of the learning in new ways.
 Courses are taught one at a time.
 Impressive faculty with Master's or Doctorate degrees, and significant leadership, professional and/or ministry experience bring a wealth of real-world relevance to the classroom.
-Academic counselors assist in developing a personal plan for earning additional credits as quickly as possible.
-Curriculum reflects current adult learning principles.
+Academic counselors provide individualized academic advising.
+The curriculum reflects current adult learning principles.
 For added convenience, textbooks and all required materials are delivered to students.
-The curriculum of all majors links theory to practice, so one can take what is learned to work the next day and start using it.
+The curriculum of each major links theory to practice, so one can take what is learned to work the next day and start using it.
 Additional college credit may be earned for demonstrating learning accomplished outside the classroom, including technical training, work experiences, military training, seminars, and informal learning.